-- Review all data structures and interfaces to verify that these are still valid in the 64-bit environment. - Include <inttypes.h> in your code to provide the \ILP32 or \LP64 definitions as well as many basic derived types.
-For systems programs, include <sys/types.h> (or at a minimum, <sys/isa\defs.h>) to obtain the definitions of \ILP32 or \LP64. - Move function prototypes and external declarations with non-local scope to headers and include these headers in your code. - Run lint using the -m64 and -errchk=longptr64 and signext options.
+- Review all data structures and interfaces to verify that these are still valid in the 64-bit environment. - Include <inttypes.h> in your code to provide the ILP32 or LP64 definitions as well as many basic derived types.
+For systems programs, include <sys/types.h> (or at a minimum, <sys/isa defs.h>) to obtain the definitions of ILP32 or LP64. - Move function prototypes and external declarations with non-local scope to headers and include these headers in your code. - Run lint using the -m64 and -errchk=longptr64 and signext options.
 Review each warning individually.
 Keep in mind that not all warnings require a change to the code.
-Depending on the changes, run lint again in both 32-bit and 64-bit modes. - Compile code as both 32-bit and 64-bit unless the application is being provided only as 64bit. - Test the application by executing the 32-bit version on the 32-bit operating system, and the 64-bit version on the 64-bit operating system.
-You can also test the 32-bit version on the 64-bit operating system.
+Depending on the changes, run lint again in both 32-bit and 64-bit modes. - Compile code as both 32-bit and 64-bit unless the application is being provided only as 64-bit. - Test the application by executing the 32-bit version and the 64-bit versions on the 64-bit operating system.